awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio-get-digits.md

 ```

 **Error handling**
-When a validation error occurs, the SIP media application calls the Lambda function with the corresponding error message\.
+When a validation error occurs, the SIP media application calls the AWS Lambda function with the corresponding error message\.
 The following table lists the possible error messages\.

 |  Error  |  Message  |  Reason  |